sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [Judge0 IDE](https://ide.judge0.com) - Online compiler with 40+ interpreters and compilers.
 - [Pastebin.com](https://pastebin.com) - Pastebin can store texts like code, notes, and snippets online for a set time which can be shared instantly.
 - [C9.io](https://c9.io) - Your development environment, in the cloud.
-- [Github Gist](https://gist.github.com) - Instantly share code, notes, and snippets.
+- [GitHub Gist](https://gist.github.com) - Instantly share code, notes, and snippets.
 - [Coder](https://coder.com) - A Web-based development environment using Visual Studio Code as a code editor .

 <div align="right">